Therapy for Teens and Young Adults

 • Are you frequently worried about past unpleasant experiences or future negative possibilities?

-• Do have frequent feelings of depression and hopelessness?
+• Do have persistent feelings of depression and hopelessness?

 • Do you have anger outbursts over minor slights and insults?